Professional Positions

 Position Summary

 The core mission of American Indian Student Services (AISS) is to provide opportunities that enhance American Indian/Indigenous student success, while also advancing a wide range of objectives aligned with The University of New Mexico's enrollment, retention, and graduation goals.
-AISS is seeking a passionate and attentive Student Success Specialist, Sr to join a team committed to collaboratively attaining goals; addressing issues in new & creative ways; demonstrating integrity & respect; taking initiative to expand knowledge & skills; and adapting to dynamic shifts in environments and duties.
+AISS is seeking an innovative and action-oriented Student Success Specialist to join a team committed to collaboratively attaining goals; addressing issues in new & creative ways; demonstrating integrity & respect; taking initiative to expand knowledge & skills; and adapting to dynamic shifts in environments and duties.

 The individual selected for this position will:

-• Co-coordinate and implement all organizational components of AISS programs (AISS Ambassador Program, FAF$A-FOR-U, American Indian Convocation, Student Success Workshops, etc.) including but not limited to: student recruitment & outreach efforts; student engagement, curriculum development, program design/planning, staff training, and facilities planning.
+• Co-coordinate and co-implement all organizational components of AISS programs (Student Success Workshops, American Indian Summer Bridge (AISB) Program, AISS Ambassador Program, FAF$A-4-U, AISS Stoling Ceremony) including but not limited to: student recruitment & outreach efforts; student engagement, curriculum development, program design/planning, staff training, and facilities planning.

-• Provide & coordinate comprehensive academic advising, financial aid & scholarship guidance career counseling, and student support services for prospective, new, and current undergraduate students.
+• Provide & co-coordinate comprehensive academic advising, financial aid & scholarship guidance, career counseling, and student support services to prospective, new, and current undergraduate students.

-• Coordinate academic intervention and retention activities and programming and serve as a student advocate.
+• Co-coordinate academic intervention and retention activities and programming and act as a student advocate.

-• Implement knowledge of academic standards regarding probation and suspension processes & procedures to meet individual student needs.
+• Implement knowledge of academic standards regarding probation and/or suspension processes/procedures to meet individual student needs.

-• Oversee and coordinate the collection, maintenance, and analysis of program activity data; and develop, write, and present comprehensive statistical and narrative program reports and evaluations.
+• Assist with the collection, maintenance, and analysis of departmental recruitment and program activity data in addition to statistical and narrative program reports and evaluations.

-• Coordinate and serve as an active participant in a variety of department/division-specific and university-wide student programming initiatives.
+• Serve as an active participant in a variety of department/division-specific and university-wide student programming initiatives.

 Minimum Qualifications